THE DOC AND CHEF SHOW EP. 9: TO GLUTEN OR NOT TO GLUTEN? // SUPPORTING SCIENCE AND THE RECIPE

 7. Misinterpretation of Research: Some scientific studies might be misinterpreted or sensationalized in the media, leading to misunderstandings about the health effects of gluten.
 For example, studies that examine the potential benefits of certain components of whole grains might be mistakenly taken as evidence against gluten itself.

-There is no good evidence that being on a gluten-free diet in the absence of celiac disease or NCGS provides clear health benefits.[9]
 And there can be potential dangers or risks associated with being on a gluten-free diet if you don't have celiac disease or another medical reason to avoid gluten.
 Here are some potential risks of unnecessarily adopting a gluten-free diet:[10]

 1. Nutritional Deficiencies: Many gluten-containing foods are important sources of essential nutrients such as fiber, B vitamins, iron, zinc, and magnesium.
 By eliminating these foods, you may inadvertently reduce your intake of these nutrients, which can lead to deficiencies and related health problems.